Flames004/Score-Board/README.md

 - Update Scores: Score Board allows users to update scores for each participant or team as the activity progresses.

+- Reset Scoreboard: Reset the scoreboard after each set by clicking on 'Reset' button.
+Complete reset is done after any of the teams,players or participants win by clicking on 'Game Reset' button.

 - Real-time Updates: The scores are updated in real-time, allowing all participants and viewers to see the latest results.

 - Customization: Users can customize the appearance of the scoreboards to match the theme of the event.